robot-stefan/startup-resources/MarketResearch.md

 Some people call this top-down vs bottom-up pricing and will really focus on top down.
 For hardware you should do both but use #2 to sanity check #1.

 #### 1. What the market will pay
  There is A & B testing with a lot of software app demos and examples of this online.
-For hardware as you progress through calls with people over time, you’ll gather enough insights.
+For hardware as you progress through calls and on site visits with people over time, you’ll gather enough insights.
 You can start trying to sell or get people to prepurchase.
 Try one price if someone says no on the next call with a different contact try another price.
 You want to try to find an uncomfortable yes.

  > You will probably end up selling stuff below what the market will pay.
 Sometimes your customers will tell you this.
 Its fine your goal is to live to fight another day, be cash flow positive, or maybe if you are investment backed have something positive on the sales front to report and a better-informed route to being cash flow positive.

  #### 2. Do you have enough margin
  Early on you won’t have lots of technical info to get exact quotes for parts.
-If your product concept is a robot or drone you know at a high level it’s going to require some type of computer on it, some motors, some electronics etc. You can go on various vendors website like McMaster, mouser, Digi key, etc. and see what an upper and lower range for motor of X size might be.
+If your product concept is a robot or drone you know at a high level it’s going to require some type of computer on it, some motors, some electronics etc. The point is you can uncover the big obvious constituent items.
+You can go on various vendors website like McMaster, mouser, Digi key, etc. and see what an upper and lower range for motor of X size might be.
 Use the upper range throw something like 20% on it to fudge shipping, do something similar with other major sub system components.
 Your goal is to try to wireframe up enough to have a good level of confidence.
 > I don’t have any golden rule for how much profit margin you should have at the start of this analysis that’s really going to vary depending on what you’re doing (is your market 10 robots a year or 10,000 robots a year).
 However, if you have less than 30% margin or your margin is negative you really need to take a good look at assumptions and your thesis on what you’re trying to achieve.

 The analysis should evolve over time the more you find out about the customer.
 With robots I always aim for mediocrity or uniform functional crappiness across all systems.
 If you do this, you’ll have a working platform that can evolve and grow.
 Something is similarly true to this analysis too.